Semantic Frame Interpolation: Related Work

 \section{Related Work}

-\textbf{Video Frame Interpolation.} Video frame interpolation (VFI)~\cite{VFIsurvey,kiefhaber2024benchmarking} generates intermediate frames in a video sequence to boost frame rate and visual smoothness, with methods mainly categorized into kernel-based, optical flow-based, and diffusion-based.
+\textbf{Video Frame Interpolation.} Video Frame Interpolation (VFI)~\cite{dong2023video,kiefhaber2024benchmarking} generates intermediate frames in a video sequence to boost frame rate and visual smoothness, with methods mainly categorized into kernel-based, optical flow-based, and diffusion-based.
 Kernel-based methods~\cite{cheng2021multiple} convolve source frames with adaptive~\cite{briedis2023kernel,niklaus2017video}, deformable~\cite{tian2022video,xiang2020zooming}, or attention map kernels~\cite{lu2022video,shi2022video} to create intermediate frames, performing well in simple scenarios~\cite{choi2020channel} but limited by kernel size and interpolation positions in complex motion cases~\cite{niklaus2017video2}.
 Optical flow-based methods~\cite{ding2024video,prasanna2024video} use optical flows for interpolation, which estimate flow between frames and apply warping techniques~\cite{niklaus2020softmax,shimizu2022forward}, with some methods incorporating flow reversal or predicting intermediate flows~\cite{niklaus2020softmax,zhang2023extracting,seo2024bim}.
 They have high computational complexity and perform poorly in complex scenarios~\cite{park2020bmbc}.
 With diffusion models' development~\cite{ho2022video,yang2023diffusion}, diffusion-based VFI models emerged~\cite{danier2024ldmvfi,huang2024motion, zhu2024generative}.
-Strategies include training with large-scale data~\cite{hur2025high,jain2024video,xing2024dynamicrafter} and using pre-trained models with new sampling, e.g., TRF~\cite{feng2024explorative} and VIBIDSampler~\cite{yang2024vibidsampler} for better quality and efficiency.
+Strategies include training with large-scale data~\cite{hur2025high,jain2024video,xing2024dynamicrafter} and using pre-trained models with novel sampling techniques, such as TRF~\cite{feng2024explorative} and VIBIDSampler~\cite{yang2025vibidsampler}, to enhance both quality and efficiency.
 In general, kernel-based and optical flow-based methods struggle in complex scenarios, and existing diffusion-based methods are motion-dependent, limiting interpolation diversity.
-To solve these problems, we introduce the Semantic Frame Interpolation (SFI) task, aiming for more diverse and accurate interpolation.
+To solve these problems, we introduce the SFI task, aiming for more diverse and accurate interpolation.